ganeshrs1984/Consuming-Restservice/README.md

      PUT : http://52.36.153.114:8080/product-services/product/13867787
            {"productId":13867787,"price":39.1,"code":"USD"}
 # Validation :
-      The Post body and Get URL path variables are validated
+      The Request Body for post and Get URL path variables has validation in the code

 # Logging : Log4J
       Following MDC Pattern for logging